 Is Rice Cake Keto?

+Rice cake is not keto.
 Have you ever heard that sugar is good for weight loss?
-I haven’t either.
+I haven’t, either.

 After all, that’s one of the few accurate statements already established in the popular mind.

-In short, rice cakes are prime sources of sugar and therefore not suitable for a ketogenic diet or weight loss in general.
+In short, rice cakes are prime sources of sugar and, therefore, not suitable for a ketogenic diet or weight loss.

 Carbs in Rice Paper